aybabtme/groscanot/README.md

 Disallow: /academic/info/info2/
 ```

-I've also attempted to contact the responsible of their IT department, seeking info about their capabilities so that I don't inadvertebly DoS their website.
-I'll wait for an answer for a week before starting to crawl.
+I've setup the scrapper to not query the uOttawa website more than once per 1.5 second, and I only query static endpoints aside for the one call to the topic page.

-Other than that, I'm not going to query their stuff with 100 concurrent connections.
-I think this is a civilized way to do this.
+I've also contacted the uOttawa IT department before scrapping the data and asked them for information about how I could avoid disrupting their operations.
+They did not give me any specific, only told me not to query too often as I would get my IP blacklisted by their 'DoS detector'.

 ### REST endpoints

-I need courses, degrees, maybe topics (`dskvs` has no index/ranging mechanism).
+I need courses, degrees and topics (`dskvs` has no index/ranging mechanism).

 ```
 GET /courses 		# List of all the courses